-The procedure for transmitting a two-cycle UFC message is shown in Figure 3-25.
+The procedure for transmitting a two-cycle UFC message is shown in Figure 2-21.
 In this case the user application is sending a 16-byte message using an 8-byte interface.

-S_AXI_UFC_TX_TREADY is asserted for three cycles; one cycle for the UFC header, and two cycles for UFC data.
+S_AXI_UFC_TX_TREADY is asserted for two cycles to transmit UFC data.

-Figure 3-25: Transmitting a Multi-Cycle UFC Message
+Figure 2-21: Transmitting a Multi-Cycle UFC Message